Mallow-Dev/SonarQube-Open-Server/scripts/README.md

   - Usage: `./scripts/write-env.sh`

 - create-sonarqube-token.sh

-  - Uses SonarQube API to create a new user token.
-Requires admin credentials.
+  - Uses the SonarQube API (admin credentials) to create a user token.
+  - Optional `--write` flag writes the token into `.env` (backs up the existing file).
   - Depends on `curl` and optionally `jq` for JSON parsing.
-  - Usage: `./scripts/create-sonarqube-token.sh admin admin_password mcp-server-token`
+  - Usage: `./scripts/create-sonarqube-token.sh admin admin_password mcp-token --write`

+- create-service-user-token.sh
+  - Creates a dedicated service user, optionally generates a strong password, and issues a token for that account.
+  - Accepts `--gen` to auto-generate the service password and `--write` to store the token in `.env`.
+  - Usage: `./scripts/create-service-user-token.sh admin admin_password svc-mcp "MCP Service" mcp-token --gen --write`

 Security notes

 - Never commit real tokens or passwords into the repository.
-Keep `.env` local and secret.
+Keep `.env` local and secret (the file is now git-ignored).
 - Consider using a vault/secret manager for production.
+- Rotate any tokens that were previously committed and regenerate them with the helpers above.